manweile/MusicProcessing/README.md

 # Music Processing
-These scripts process my audio files to the standards I want for my collection
+These scripts process my audio files to the standards I want for my collection.

 ## Purpose
 There are many things I need to do: